 But that’s not all.
-Right away during freshman year I fell in love with a guy who mostly hated me, and hating me became something that we bonded over during the months in which we were together.
+Right away during freshman year I fell in love with a guy who mostly hated me, and hating me became something that we bonded over during the time in which we were together.
 I already disliked many things about myself, so it wasn’t a big leap.

 That the loneliness continued is even less mysterious than why it originated.
 My instinct when deeply lonely is to isolate myself, like how some animals hide when they’re dying.
 I perpetuated my loneliness for a long time in this way.

 Even now it feels dangerous to admit how deeply lonely I once was, like I’m somehow risking everything, including the extreme privilege I enjoy now of very rarely being lonely.
 And yet, like so many dangerous things, it is also liberating.
 I can feel the last remnants of my loneliness’ strange, sad power dissipate.
 Which is not to say that I’ll never be lonely again, or have not been lonely since.
 I will, and I have.
 But maybe, I hope, I will never be lonely in the same all-encompassing way that I once was.

 Last month, Missouri’s state legislature ended its session by passing one of the most restrictive abortion bans in the country, which does not offer any exception for victims of rape or incest.
 Governor Mike Parson signed it into law, and it will take effect in August.
 Years ago my loneliness manifested in me as a deep hatred of my own body.
 This, too, does not seem mysterious.